 Application for an Investigation of Undue Delay

-There is no legal definition of undue delay, but in general terms, it means you think that the time taken to do something has been unwarranted or excessive.|
+|What is undue delay?||There is no legal definition of undue delay, but in general terms it means you think that the time taken to do something has been unwarranted or excessive.|

-|When can I ask the Ombudsman to investigate undue delay?||You can only request an investigation into undue delay where:
+|When can I ask the Ombudsman to investigate undue delay?||You can only request an investigation into undue delay where

-Application for an Investigation of Undue Delay (233 KB)
+Application for Undue Delay Investigation (271 KB)

 How to submit your form

-- Double check that you have completed all sections, signed and dated the form
+- Double-check that you have completed all sections, signed and dated the form

 - Save the form to your desktop or device